PI Changes in Affiliation and Absences from a Sponsored Project

 When a PI plans to move to a another institution and to dissolve his or her affiliation with UC Berkeley, the PI will need to either terminate their active sponsored projects or transfer (with the sponsor’s approval) these projects to their new institution.

 The PI will need to follow the sponsor’s specific guidelines for terminating or transferring his or her sponsored projects.
-The first step is always to contact SPO.
+The first step is always to submit an Award Action Request to SPO.
 SPO will provide guidance on each sponsor’s requirements for terminating or transferring a project.
 This usually involves special paperwork and institutional approvals.
 SPO also will ensure that the University’s policies are followed.
 Typically, such actions require the combined efforts of the PI, the sponsor’s representative, the PI’s department, SPO, Contracts and Grants Accounting, and, when transferring a sponsored project, contract and grants personnel from the PI’s new institution.

 PI Leave of Absence (Retaining Active UCB PI Status)